3dvconf/3dvconf.github.io/2024/registration.md

 **Authors**

-At least one of the authors needs to be registered with a <b>Full Registration</b> by the time of the camera ready deadline.
+At least one of the authors needs to be registered with a **Full Registration** by the time of the camera ready deadline.
-A student registation is not enough!
+A student registration is **not** enough!
 It is **not** possible to register multiple papers for a single person.

 **Registration Fees**